-Facebook is the second most popular site on the web according to Alexa.
-With over 350 million members you would think that a lot of companies and individuals would be leveraging it by creating fan pages, but they aren’t.
+Facebook is the second most popular site on the web, according to Alexa.
+With over 350 million members, you would think a lot of companies and individuals would be creating fan pages, but they aren’t.

-Within the first few days of inception I thought I would have hundreds of fans because I have over 2000 friends on Facebook.
-Sadly, it wasn’t the case.
-If you want to get friends over to your fan page, you have to do a lot of manual work, such as inviting all of your friends.
+Once I had it completed, I thought I would have hundreds of fans instantly because I have over 2,000 friends on Facebook.
+Sadly, this didn’t turn out to be the case.
+If you want to get friends over to your fan page, you have to do a lot of manual work such as inviting all your friends to join.

 The harsh reality

-So I decided to invite people to become a fan of “Quick Sprout”, but what I learned is that less than 5% of my friends joined on as a fan.
-My guess is that they get too many fan requests so they just ignore them all (like I do), or that they didn’t know Quick Sprout was my blog so they didn’t join.
+I invited people to become fans of “Quick Sprout”, but less than 5% of my friends joined.
+My guess is that they receive too many fan requests, so they ignore them like I do, or they didn’t know Quick Sprout was my blog.

-Because the message was so entertaining, roughly 36% of my friends signed on to become a fan.
-In addition to that, many of these fans were so amused with the message Facebook had sent them that they even sent me an email.
+Because the message was so entertaining, roughly 36% of my friends became fans.
+In addition, many of these fans were so amused with the message Facebook created that they even sent me an email.

-The first big lesson I learned is that if you want people to join your Facebook fan page you either have to offer something or do something so silly that people want to join.
+The first big lesson I learned with fan pages is that if you want people to join your page, you either need to offer something or do something silly to get people’s attention and have them join.

 Communication is your key to success

-After noticing that I wasn’t responding, I started to follow up with every fan that left a wall post.
-In addition to this, I integrated my blog’s RSS feed into my Facebook fan page.
+Once I recognized the importance of interacting with my fans, I started following up with every fan who posted on my wall.
+In addition, I integrated my blog’s RSS feed into my Facebook fan page.

-I also started posting on my wall to create conversations with my fans.
-For example, I asked my fans what they were going to be doing for Thanksgiving, which lead to 14 new comments and 15 fans marking that question as “liked”.
+I also started posting just to create conversations.
+For example, I asked my fans what they were doing for Thanksgiving, which led to 14 new comments and 15 fans “liking” the question.

-Once I started to get the ball rolling on my fan page, I noticed that Facebook started to drive a decent amount of visitors.
+After I got the ball rolling, I noticed that Facebook started to drive a decent number of visitors to my blog.

-Over a 3-day period, I received 356 visitors from Facebook and they averaged 2 minutes and 43 seconds on my blog.
-Which isn’t too shabby considering that 8000 Google visitors spent only 1 minute and 16 seconds on my blog.
+Over a 3-day period, I received 356 visitors from Facebook, whose visits to my blog averaged 2 minutes and 43 seconds.
+This wasn’t too shabby, considering 8,000 visitors from Google spent 1 minute and 16 seconds on my blog.

 The real value in having a fan page

-The real value that I get out of having a fan page is the stats that Facebook shows me.
+The real value I get out of having a fan page is the stats that Facebook provides.

 By analyzing the stats above, I learned that:

-- Most of my fans are in the age range of 18 to 44, so I need to start tailoring my content to that demographic and not worry too much about teenagers or senior citizens.
+- Most of my fans are between 18 to 44 years old, so I need to tailor my new content to that demographic and not worry about the others.

-- Although a lot of fans are from the U.S. it seems that a good portion of them are Indian.
-I need to start embracing my culture more so that I can grow a larger Indian following.
+- I have a lot of fans from the US, but it seems a good portion of fans are also from India.
+I need to start embracing my culture so I can create a larger Indian following.

-- I also noticed that simple questions tend to have a better response rate and they help build the community.
-When I post complex questions on my fan page (I have deleted them now), very few people interacted and I started to lose fans.
+- I also noticed that simple questions have a better response rate and help build the community.
+When I posted complex questions on my fan page (I have deleted them now), very few people interacted with me, and I started to lose fans.

 1000 fans and counting

-After a month or so of having a fan page, I have finally reached 1000 fans and I have learned that having a fan page can be very valuable.
+After a month or so of having a fan page, I finally reached 1,000 fans.
+I learned that having a fan page can be very valuable.
 Not only does it help drive traffic to your business, but it can also give you a good understanding of who your customers are.

-And as for the next steps for me, I am going to try and grow my fan page to 10,000 people.
-I have added a Facebook fan widget in the sidebar of my blog and I am going to start buying Facebook ads.
+Next, I am going to try growing my fan page to 10,000 people.
+I have added a Facebook fan widget in the sidebar of my blog, and I am going to start buying Facebook ads.